j9brown/victron-mk3/README.md

 ## Command Line Interface

-This repository includes a simple command-line interface for testing the behavior of the interface.
+This repository includes a simple tool for testing the behavior of the MK3 interface.

-After connecting the MK3 interface, determine the path of the serial port device to include on the command-line.
-In these examples, it is 'tty.usbserial-HQ2217T743W' but yours may be different depending on the platform.

 Before running the CLI, install the required packages.

 ```
 pip install -r requirements.txt
 ```

+After attaching the MK3 interface, determine the path of the serial port device to include on the command-line.
+In these examples, it is 'tty.usbserial-HQ2217T743W' but yours may be different depending on your platform.

 ### Monitor the status of an attached device